- Our curriculum

 The Nursing Studies (Registered Nurse, Adult Nursing) BSc (Hons) programme is approved by the Nursing and Midwifery Council (NMC) and has been approved for undergraduate recruitment starting from 2023.

 - Our partners

 We are partnered with a number of carefully selected NHS trusts and primary care providers who serve an exceptionally diverse range of communities and settings such as inner city areas, towns and rural locations.
-This means you will encounter a wide range of patients and experiences, giving you an excellent foundation for your future medical career.
+This means you will encounter a wide range of patients and experiences, giving you an excellent foundation for your future medical or nursing career.
 Learning how to recognise and manage a broad spectrum of conditions as well as understanding the importance of the multi-disciplinary healthcare team will give you a wider perspective of clinical practice.
 Find out more.

 - Your placements